Greek Orthodox Patriarch of Jerusalem: Current position

-Today, the headquarters of the patriarchate is the Church of the Holy Sepulchre in Jerusalem.

 The number of Eastern Orthodox Christians in the Holy Land is estimated to be about 200,000.
 A majority of Church members are Arab citizens of Israel and Palestinian Arabs, and there are also a small number of Assyrians, Greeks and Georgians.
+The headquarters of the patriarchate is the Church of the Holy Sepulchre in Jerusalem.

 In 2005, Patriarch Irenaios was deposed by the Holy Synod of Jerusalem after being accused of involvement in the sale of church land in East Jerusalem to Israeli investors.
 A special Pan-Orthodox Synod was convened in Constantinople (Istanbul) to review the decision of the Holy Synod of Jerusalem.
 The Pan-Orthodox Synod under the presidency of the Ecumenical Patriarch of Constantinople Bartholomew I, overwhelmingly confirmed the decision of the Brotherhood of the Holy Sepulchre and struck Irenaios' name from the diptychs.
 Metropolitan Cornelius of Petra was chosen to serve as locum tenens pending the election of a replacement for Irenaios.
 On August 22, 2005, Theophilos, the former Archbishop of Tabor, was elected as the 141st Patriarch of Jerusalem.